ethosdev/ethosdev.github.io/beacon-chain.md

 * * *

+_Updates 2022-12-12: Added "LMD GHOST double vote" slashing, thanks to Jiasun, Barnabé, and Ben._

-_Updates 2022-10-01: Removed sharding, crosslinks, and old terms like eth2.
+_2022-10-01: Removed sharding, crosslinks, and old terms like eth2.
 Improve opening and conclusion.
 See [archive.org](https://web.archive.org/web/20220000000000*/ethos.dev/beacon-chain){:rel="nofollow"} for prior versions._

 _2020-05-23: Staking Rewards and Penalties are clarified further and per_ v0.12 _of the Beacon Chain spec, optimal validators are not drained by the inactivity leak._